Lady Constance Butler: Career

 She and her sister attended the coronation of King George V and Queen Mary in 1911, seated in a box set aside for "personal friends of the Queen and Queen Alexandra."
 During World War I she managed a Red Cross depot for medical and surgical supplies, and collaborated with Bishop John Henry Bernard on translating, editing, and publishing the Charters of Duiske Abbey.

 Later in life, Lady Constance Butler remained interested in medical work, and became an expert on radiography, heading the x-ray department at St. Andrew's Hospital in London by 1924.

 Personal life

-Although she and her sister could not (as women) inherit their father's title and properties, in 1898 they inherited a comfortable London house, land in Tipperary, and a fortune from another relative, the last Lord Lismore, whose sons died young.
-Lady Constance Mary Butler died in 1949, aged 70 years.
-Sir Richard Carew Pole, 13th Baronet, of Antony House in Cornwall, is her grand-nephew.
+As Lady Constance had no brothers, her father's heir was the eldest of his surviving younger brothers Lord Arthur Butler.
+Despite this, she and her sister Beatrice were well-provided for financially, having been made the residuary legatees of the estate of their first-cousin twice-removed George O'Callaghan, 2nd Viscount Lismore - Lord Lismore's mother was a younger sister of Constance's great-grandfather James Butler, 1st Marquess of Ormonde.

+Following the death of Lord Lismore in 1898 and his widow in 1900, the sisters inherited an estate worth an estimated £25,000 annually, as well as Shanbally Castle in County Tipperary, Ireland.